USS Plunkett: Atlantic service

 On 5 May 1944, she again departed New York for European waters.
 Arriving at Belfast on 14 May, she remained until 3 June, then sailed toward the English Channel to join the armada staging for the invasion of France.
-On 6 June, she screened the transports off Omaha beach.
+On 6 June, she screened the transports off Omaha Beach.
 Fire support and patrol duties followed until 9 June, when she sailed back to England.
 Returning to the French coast a few days later, she added shore bombardment to her duties at the Bombardment of Cherbourg in Task Force 129.

 On 13 June Plunkett was involved in a 'friendly fire' incident; she attacked the British cable laying ship (1890)HMTS Monarch (1916)|HMTS Monarch and its Canadian escort, the Canadian corvette HMCS Trentonian, killing Monarch's first mate and a seaman and wounding most of the bridge personnel.
 More than thirty were wounded, including the ship's Master.
 Trentonian, though fired upon, was not hit and rescued survivors in the water and treated wounded.
 Monarch was severely damaged and the cable was cut and lost disrupting installation of critical communications cables to Normandy.

 In July, Plunkett returned to the Mediterranean to prepare for another assault landing, and on 13 August, she sailed from Naples to support Operation Dragoon, the invasion of southern France.
 During that operation she carried officials to and from the beaches in addition to performing her screening duties.
-She next added fire support and shore bombardment off St. Tropez, Port de Bouc, and Marseilles to her mission, and continued those duties, particularly on the Italian-French border, until 23 November.
+She next added fire support and shore bombardment off St. Tropez, Port de Bouc, and Marseille to her mission, and continued those duties, particularly on the Italian-French border, until 23 November.
 She then sailed for Oran, whence she escorted a convoy back to the United States, arriving at New York, 16 January 1945.